 Research.
 Responsibility.
 Reputation.
-The three cornerstones of GroupW’s approach to guiding transformation in organizations that see strategic value in sustainability.
+The three cornerstones of GroupW’s approach to guiding transformation in organizations that see strategic value in sustainability and the communications to realize that value.

 that lets you understand what your stakeholders think and feel, led by Farquhar Stirling, who has four decades of experience at using research of all types to support strategic decision-making.